- Course Descriptions

 Practical instruction in public speaking; practice in the preparation, delivery and criticism of short speeches.
 Develop an understanding and knowledge of the process of communication.
 Students complete a portfolio.
 This course includes a lab.
 Specific ESP sections will be taught, and ESP students will be split between multiple sections.

-Our names are Bryce, Anne Elise, and Kelsey and we are your peer mentors for this summer.
+Our names are Bryce, Connor, and Sydney and we are your peer mentors for this summer.
 We are so excited to meet and get to know all of you this coming summer!
 Our main job is to help y’all become adapted to the college lifestyle and help you get to know the Clemson area.
 All three of us went through the Early Success Program last summer, and all three of us agree that it was one of our favorite summers we’ve ever experienced.
 We took the same classes that you will be taking this summer, so we know the material that you will be learning, and will be available to help you study and practice speeches whenever you need us.